THIS POST IS OUT OF DATE: PLEASE CLICK HERE FOR THE UPDATED VERSION

 When you say “talk about“

-try to link the ending sound with the starting sound. “talk about” -> “talkabout” – we often link words together in spoken English, typically, we link collocations & expressions. *as a rule of thumb, when the sequence of words never changes, we will link the sounds*
+try to link the ending sound with the starting sound. “talk about” -> “talkabout” – we often link words together in spoken English, typically, we link collocations & expressions. *as a rule of thumb, when the sequence of words never changes, we will link the sounds* This is known as a ‘chunk’.

 For example: For me (fme), do you know (jy’know), off the top of my head (offthe+topov+myhead), to be (tbe).